NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/understand-invoices.md

 Monthly and annual billing subscriptions run on different billing cycles.

-The first monthly purchase on a Cloudflare account sets the billing date for the following monthly subscriptions.
+The first monthly purchase on a Khulnasoft account sets the billing date for the following monthly subscriptions.
 The same behaviour occurs for annual subscriptions.

 You can have two different billing cycles on your account, one for a monthly subscription and another for an annual subscription.